rit-sse/election-tools/README.md

 I use a [mail merge](https://en.wikipedia.org/wiki/Mail_merge) to email the links.
 There is various software to accomplish this task, the one I used was was a Google Sheets plug-in named GSM MailMerge.
-See thier documentation for usage.
+See their documentation for usage.
 The short story is: compose a draft message in gmail.
 Use {FirstName} {LastName}
 {Link} and {Email} as placeholders.
 In Sheets, select all of your data except for the top (heading) row.
 Click 'Add-Ons' > 'GSM MailMerge' > 'Email Selected